-All Personnel, Partners, External Service Providers and Visitors who may have contact with children in the course of their work with CARE will be required to sign and adhere to the Code of Conduct for the Protection of the Child (see Annex).
+All Personnel, Partners, External Service Providers and Visitors who may have contact with children will be required to sign and adhere to the Code of Conduct for the Protection of the Child (see Annex).

 CA has zero tolerance for breaches of this Code and it is expected that known or suspected breaches will be reported as a priority.
 This includes breaches occurring in the online environment.